 The Transformation Through Human Occupation course series is designed for graduate occupational therapy students and will support development of clinical skills pertaining to evaluation, treatment planning and implementation, and documentation.
 This is the second in a series of three semesters that are scaffolded by level of complexity related to specific content areas.
 The problem-based and team-based learning methods will be utilized to conduct classroom activities in this course series.
 Students will be presented with clinical case studies prompting consideration of scientific evidence in relation to areas of occupation, client factors, performance skills, performance patterns, contexts/environments, and activity demands as well as culture, spirituality, and the meaning of occupations will also be considered.
 Case studies and assignments will encourage students to adopt a holistic view of clients and their caregivers during evaluation and treatment planning, and communication skills required to work on an interprofessional healthcare team.
-OT 576 Transformation through Human Occupation:

-Application in Adult & Geriatric Physical Disabilities will place specific emphasis on hands-on learning and practical skills development utilized with adult and geriatric clients.
+OT 575 Transformation through Human Occupation: Team Collaboration with Adult & Geriatric Physical Disabilities will place specific emphasis on problem-based learning, requiring students to work collaboratively to analyze adult and geriatric client cases.